ned14/outcome/doc/md/03-tutorial.md

 	ret
 	.cfi_endproc
 ~~~
+Yes, that's exactly one assembler instruction which simply returns 8.
+The fact you used Outcome has
+entirely disappeared from runtime overhead.

 To achieve this level of optimiser strength reduction on the big three compilers took a great deal of
-tedious trial and error so your code using Outcome didn't have to.
+tedious trial and error structuring the implementation just right such that your code using Outcome
+doesn't have to.
 Enjoy!